Do prog rock live albums work and if so, what is the best prog rock live album ever?

 The blue links take you to pages with more details about these great prog rock live albums.

 After 240 people voted, I decided that there were less well known bands and albums that should be brought to your attention as a discerning fan of progressive rock.
+I encourage you to vote for any albums you believe are good enough to be included in the main poll.
+Promotion and relegation is possible.

 If You Don’t See Your Favourite, I May Have A Group Poll